markprocess/nim-ultibo-rpi/README.md

-## Assumes raspbian host with gcc-arm-none-eabi and nim installed
+## Assumes raspbian host with binutils-arm-none-eabi and nim installed

 ### To prepare to run the nim program (do this once)